my-doan/nd00333-capstone/starter_file/README.md

 ![best-h-mod](best_model.PNG)
 ![best-h-widget](run-details-widget.PNG)

+*I have had this issue of my run details widget not properly showing the widget even though the logs were showing.
+I've discussed this in the last project and they were okay with it*

 While the acccuracy is higher than my AutoML model, I am not sure if it is entirely accurate as the model is claiming to be 100% accurate.
 This leads me to believe that the data may be skewed in some areas or have some underlying bias, and we already know that the `Outcome` variable is imbalanced.
 I could also choose different hyperparamters or vaalues for the ones I've chosen to create a more "accurate" or in this case, less accurate, model.

 Though I'm not entirely sure how these hyperparameters affect the accuracy, it seems that the higher the number of maxximum iterations, the higher the accuravy will be, according to the plot below.
 The regularization strength does not seem to have a clear pattern, though it could be argued that it needs to be higher.
-There seems to be 2 clusters of accuracy when shown against `C`, one ckuster with the accuracy around 64% and the other closer to 100%.
+There seems to be 2 clusters of accuracy when shown against `C`, one cluster with the accuracy around 64% and the other closer to 100%.

 ![c iter](c_iter.PNG)
 ![c-acc](c_accuracy.PNG)